 MUGGING RISK : HIGH

 Taking into consideration the fact that Guatemala is the most violent city in Latin America, kidnapping and mugging are possible and frequent.
 The best advice, if you happen to be the victim, is to give the criminals what they want, since they are usually after money, credit card or passports.
 Tourist guides often advise staying inside during the night, since there is no part of Guatemala City that is not dangerous.

 TERRORISM RISK : LOW

 The recent history does not record terrorist attacks in Guatemala City, but that can never be predicted.
 British nationals might be attacked by groups or individuals motivated by the situation in Iraq and Syria.
-Travelers should avoid being the part of demonstrations.
+Travelers should avoid being part of demonstrations.

 SCAMS RISK : MEDIUM

 The most common scam is when renting a car in Guatemala.
-Rent-a-car companies tend to accuse foreigner of damaging the vehicle and ask for money.
+Rent-a-car companies tend to accuse foreigners of damaging the vehicle and ask for money.
 Before you rent it, you should carefully check the car.
 Fake police officers are operating in Guatemala City and tourists became victims of theft and even sexual assault by people pretending to be the police.

 WOMEN TRAVELERS RISK : HIGH

 Over the last year, there have been reports on female tourists becoming victims of brutal sexual assaults, where victims have been killed or seriously injured.
 Such attacks can occur at any time of the day, so women are not advised to travel alone.